cliosight-software/Samples/README.md

 2. Email Marketing
 3. Social Media Marketing

-The highlights can be viewed in http://suite.cliosight.com and current screens of each is available in my <a href="https://www.behance.net/jigishaaryya">behance profile</a>.
+Current screens of each is available in my <a href="https://www.behance.net/jigishaaryya">behance profile</a>.

 Technology stack used: